mo-nair/bigquery-data-collect/README.md

 In the CSV file that contains all the events for 2013 and 2014, create an empty column called actor_id to the right of date1 and to the left of actor_login.

-Now, run the following Python script using an IDE: https://docs.google.com/document/d/18EIGAKRlG2rcNQChECNuSr52YKeBc5bCjYg3vyx2ibw/edit?usp=sharing.
+Now, run the following Python script using an IDE: [Project Ethereum - 2013 and 2014 Core Users](<Code/Project Ethereum - 2013 and 2014 Core Users.py>)

 actor_login is used as the unique identifier instead of actor_id.

 ## Shiny Visualization

 The website can be found at the following URL: https://alinachen.shinyapps.io/App-1/.
-The code for the application can be found in Project Ethereum – Visualization.R.
+The code for the application can be found in [Project Ethereum - Visualization.R](<Code/Project Ethereum - Visualization.R>).

 The website allows the user to choose how they want the data to be aggregated (days, weeks, months, and years).
 The user can also select a custom date range and the variable the user wants to compare time to.
 If the custom date range selected cannot be aggregated, for example trying to aggregate five days monthly, no data will be displayed.